niloysh/testbed-automator/labs/lab1/README.md

 ---
 # Using the pod
-We can start up an interactive shell in the container as follows:
+We can start up an interactive shell inside the container as follows:
 ```bash
 kubectl exec -it ubuntu -- /bin/bash
 ```